plamenamihaylova/population-statistics/README.md

 ## 📝 Population statistics app

 Application that is working with a `json` file as a database.\
-Will refer the json file as the database of the application.
+Onwards, will refer to the `json` file as the database of the application.

 ### Starting the project:
 Prerequisites: